 The two species of manure worms which are most commonly used for vermicomposting are Eisenia foetida and Lumbricus rubellus.
 They are particularly skilled at producing vermicompost because they normally live in piles of decaying organic matter where other worms can't survive.
 Lumbricus rubellus will eventually out-breed and overtake the Eisenia foetidas, so it's best to choose one or the other, rather than a mixture.

 Worms hatch two or three at a time from tiny egg sacs called cocoons.
-Although they are roughly the size of a pin head, the cocoon are rugged and capable of surviving extremely adverse condition.
+Although they are roughly the size of a pin head, the cocoons are rugged and capable of surviving extremely adverse conditions.
 The cocoons are made from the clitellum, the thickened band around the worm.
 Although worms are hermaphrodites, they do not reproduce individually.
 When worms mate, they use their own eggs and exchange sperm with the other worm.
 The eggs are deposited into the clitellum.
-Then the clitellum slips off, leaving a tightly sealed balloon that hatches anywhere from 14-45 days, depending on soil temperature.
+Then the clitellum slips off, leaving a tightly sealed balloon that hatches anywhere from 14–45 days, depending on soil temperature.
 The baby worms emerge from the sac as colorless threads without sex organs.
 Within six weeks the baby worms fully mature.

 Since worms do not have teeth, they must wait for the food to become moldy before slurping the mold off the surface.
-Worms chew their food in a gizzard--they need stones, or eggshells to help grind the food.
+Worms chew their food in a gizzard—they need stones or eggshells to help grind the food.

 Drill air holes in the sides and lid of your storage tote, then add the bedding material.
 Newspaper is a very popular choice because it is plentiful and also grows mold, which the worms will digest.
-Shred newspapers into one inch strips and soak in tap water.
+Shred newspapers into one-inch strips and soak in tap water.
 Thoroughly wring it out and fluff it up before adding to the bin.
 Cornmeal is a favorite worm food that can be added to brand new setups to help the worms get acclimated.

 Many worm owners prefer adding shredded coconut fibers, coir, or sterile, compressed soil.
 I believe a blend of coir and newspaper is best.

-It's an excellent idea to setup your bind before your worms arrive.
+It's an excellent idea to set up your bind before your worms arrive.
 When worms are added to the bin, they can feel threatened and plan a grand escape.
 This can be managed by placing a bright light near the bin for the first few days.
 If you worms try to escape regularly, it could indicate underlying problems with conditions inside, such as too much moisture, not enough moisture, etc.

-Step Two: Feeding the Worms
+Step 2: Feeding the Worms

 One pound of worms can consume a maximum of eight ounces of food per day.
 If the bin is full of food scraps, additional material may be saved in the freezer and used later.
 Freezing also kills pesky fly larvae.
 Worms will eat all fruits and vegetables except citrus.
 Worms can also consume natural fibers, like dryer lint, worn out socks or jeans.
 It will just take awhile.
 Things that should not be added include onions, meat, and dairy.

 One of the most popular ways of feeding is the pocket method, which means the day's scraps are deposited in one small “pocket” and covered with bedding.
 Always cover food scraps with bedding to cut down on fruit flies, fungus gnats and odor.
 One of the best reasons for pocket feeding is the entire bin is not disturbed at once.
 If the worms' habitat is disturbed, they will feel threatened and look for a safer place to go by escaping from the bin.
 One of the fascinating things about the worms is they will adapt to the conditions in your bin.
-For example, if a filter of coffee grounds is added to the bin everyday, eventually the subsequent generations will consume more coffee grounds than the worms who were not accustomed to that food.
+For example, if a filter of coffee grounds is added to the bin every day, eventually the subsequent generations will consume more coffee grounds than the worms who were not accustomed to that food.